 - Available Connections – usually ranging between 5-8 outlets for home use.

 - Form Factor – either a desktop tower for home use, or a rackmounted unit for more professional operations.

 - User-Replaceable Batteries – so you don’t have to replace the entire unit when the battery life expires (3-5 years on average).

 - Equipment Protection Policy – which is basically an insurance policy that covers damages in the event that your UPS fails.
 Typically these policies cover anywhere between $50,000-$100,000.

 The Top 3 Uninterruptible Power Supply Brands

+And typically only the biggest brands carry these.
 Without a doubt, the 3 biggest UPS manufacturers are:

-- APC Smart-UPS (line-interactive) –
+- APC Models: